FirebaseExtended/custom-auth-samples/kakao/README.md

   * Import Kakao SDK for Android by adding the following line to your app module's build.gradle file.
     *  compile group: 'com.kakao.sdk', name: 'usermgmt', version: '1.1.33' // The version may be updated
   * Update your Native app key to your apps
-    * Android: Update meta-data with key com.kakao.sdk.AppKey to your native app key in `app/build.gradle`
+    * Android: Update meta-data with key com.kakao.sdk.AppKey to your native app key in 'AndroidManifest.xml'

 ### Firebase app creation and setup